yatsky/EverydayProgram/README.md

 * I'm terrible at keeping promises.
 And I didn't program today.
 It's really a shame.
 * The day after tomorrow is the Chinese `清明` Festival, during which we commemorate our ancestors.
 So I will be spending almost the whole tomorrow in the car going my hometown, Wenzhou.
 Traffic jam is always an inevitable thing.
 * I have to get up early tomorrow, so everyone, Good night and code.

+##2015.04.04
+* Just for the record.
+* Today was hard to explain everything.
+* So tired after 4 hours of driving (well, actually I was sitting at the back of the car.
+* And all the chats they had got me quite uncomfortable.
+But you have to live with this.
+* So much for today.
+See you tomorrow.
+* Good Night, fellows.